Olof Mellberg: Juventus

 Mellberg made his debut for Juventus on 26 August 2008 in a UEFA Champions League third qualifying round second leg away to Artmedia Petržalka of Slovakia, a 1–1 draw after having been left on the bench for the 4–0 win in the first leg.
 On 18 January 2009, he scored his first goal in a 1–1 draw away to S.S.
 Lazio, adding a second on 21 March also at the Stadio Olimpico in a 4–1 win against A.S.
 Roma.
 He was a regular part of the team in his only season in Turin, as the club came runners-up in Serie A and reached the semi-finals of the Coppa Italia.

 Olympiacos

 On 23 June 2009, Mellberg moved to Olympiacos on a three-year contract for a fee of €2.5 million.
 He won Super League Greece in his second season, securing the title on 20 March 2011 with three games to spare after a 6–0 home win over rivals AEK Athens.

 The club from Piraeus retained their title in 2011–12, again with three games remaining, once Panathinaikos's points deduction for fan behaviour was upheld.
-Olympiacos also won the Greek Football Cup, with Mellberg scoring the only goal of the two-legged semi-final against OFI Crete in March.
+Olympiacos also won the Greek Football Cup, with Mellberg scoring the only goal of the two-legged semi-final against OFI in March.
 He turned down a new deal at the end of the 2011–12 season, hoping to find a new challenge with his agent saying "we don't close any doors."